 - Were the assignments not clear?

-When the class assesses well, there is probably good alignment of objectives, class activities, and assessment.
+When the class assesses well, there is probably a good alignment of objectives, class activities, and assessment.
 This is called “closing the loop.”
-Nota Bene: This is exactly what SACSCOC looks for when they are doing program evaluations.
+Nota Bene: This is exactly what SACSCOC looks for during program evaluations.

-There needs to be “coherence” between the objectives, teaching/learning strategies, and assessment outcomes.
+There must be “coherence” between the objectives, teaching/learning strategies, and assessment outcomes.
 Think of it as a check-and-balance system to measure teaching and learning effectiveness.